Corporation Tax, start to finish

 A limited company has two separate annual jobs at Companies House, and they are easy to muddle.

 First, your annual accounts: a financial snapshot of the company, due each year based on your accounting reference date.
-Second, the confirmation statement: a yearly check that confirms your directors, registered office and shareholders are correct.
+Second, the Confirmation Statement: a yearly check that confirms your directors, registered office and shareholders are correct.
 It is not a tax return and not the accounts, it is its own filing with its own deadline.

 On top of those sits your Corporation Tax return to HMRC.
 Three filings, three deadlines, and a penalty for each one missed.
 We map them all to your dates and file them for you, so the calendar is our problem, not yours.